AnthonyCalandra/modern-cpp-features/README.md

 ## C++11 Library Features

 ### std::move
-TODO
+`std::move` indicates that the object passed to it may be moved, or in other words, moved from one object to another without a copy.
+The object passed in should not be used after the move in certain situations.

-Definition of `std::move` (performing a move is nothing more than casting to an rvalue):
+A definition of `std::move` (performing a move is nothing more than casting to an rvalue):
 ```c++
 template <typename T>
 typename remove_reference<T>::type&& move(T&& arg) {